sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ## `useAuth` composable

 The `useAuth` composable is your main gateway to accessing and manipulating session-state and data.
-Here's the main methods you can use:
+Here are the main methods you can use:

 ::: code-group